Aayush0079/ML-Model-on-Performing-EDA-and-Ml-Classifiacation--on-Campus-Recruitment-Dataset/README.md

-# Predicting Ozone Non Attainment Zones
+# Exploratory Data Analysis and Machine Learning Classification on Campus Recruitment

- Supervised Machine Learning Algorithms to predict tropospheric ozone in US with MAE and Accuracy as metrics.
+EDA and ML study on Campus Recruitment Dataset .
+Performed Data Analysis on the dataset using visualization tools.
+Next,using the data to predict whether a candidate would be hired on campus.